paynej5504/WDD3600/README.md

 # WDD3600
-This website was created using the tutorial from "Node.js - The Complete Guide" by Maximilian Schwarzmuller.
+This code is currently the beginning stages of a website that is created using the tutorial from "Node.js - The Complete Guide" by Maximilian Schwarzmuller.
 This website is still in progress and is not yet complete.

 ## Before download